cwchentw/coru/README.md

 To use GNU Make on non-Linux Unix or Unix-like systems, use `gmake`.
 To use GNU Make on Windows, use `mingw32-make`.

-`coru` has been compiled and run using:

-- GCC
-- Clang
-- Visual C++
-- Intel C++ Compiler

-The tool has been tested on several Unix or Unix-like systems:

-- Ubuntu 20.04 LTS
-- Fedora 35
-- openSUSE Leap 15.3
-- FreeBSD 13.0

-It has also been manually tested on Windows 10.

-In general, `coru` should work on any platform that provides a reasonably conforming C compiler.

 ## Supported Languages

 Currently supported programming languages include: